dancerj/gitlstreefs/README.md

 $ ninja
 ```

+### Container images

+`Dockerfile` provides configuration for container images.
+A sample is
+provided as `podman_build.sh` as for how to use it.

+### Continuous integration

+Google Cloud Build service is used for running continuous
+integration.
+Configuration file is in `cloudbuild.yaml` and
+`Dockerfile`.

 ## gitlstree: git file system using git ls-tree, optionally via ssh

 gitlstree -- mounts a filesystem based on directory and hash, to